tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
 Once that's done we need to ask PyMC for predictions.
-The way to do that is with `pm.sample_posterior_predictive`, which obtain samples from the posterior predictive distribution.
+The way to do that is with `pm.sample_posterior_predictive`, which takes draws from the posterior predictive distribution.

 There are a couple of things to highlight here.
-First, we're telling PyMC these are really predictions (`predictions`=True), and we want them appended to our existing InferenceData object (`extend_inferencedata=True`).
+First, we're telling PyMC these are really predictions (`predictions=True`), and we want them appended to our existing InferenceData object (`extend_inferencedata=True`).
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->